SoftwareKater/economics-browser-game/README.md

 - (just like they are not born, your city will always house 1000 habitants)
 - for exact values see <a href="./constants/starving.ts">starving.ts<a>

-### Well fed

-- habitants that eat more that 3 nutrition units will receive a productivity boost

 ## Market

 - the currency is Habitrons (H with two horzontal lines)